noelmiller/isengard/README.md

 # Isengard
 [![build-isengard](https://github.com/noelmiller/isengard/actions/workflows/build.yml/badge.svg)](https://github.com/noelmiller/isengard/actions/workflows/build.yml) [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/isengard)](https://artifacthub.io/packages/search?repo=isengard)

-Custom Fedora Atomic Image for my Desktop and Laptops.
+Custom Fedora Atomic Image for Desktops and Laptops.
 This is my take on what the modern Linux Desktop should look like.

+**Note: I do not have images for Nvidia or other variants of Bazzite.
+I may add them if there is demand.**

 # Purpose

 This is an image that is built on the work of [Universal Blue](https://github.com/ublue-os), [Bazzite](https://github.com/ublue-os/bazzite), and [Fedora Kinoite](https://fedoraproject.org/kinoite/) projects.

+The `Containerfile` is built directly off of [Bazzite](https://github.com/ublue-os/bazzite).

-**This image is not recommended for general usage.**  I do not intend to do hardware enablement unless it's hardware I use specifically.
+**This image is not recommended for general usage.**

 If you want images designed for general consumption, I suggest using [Bazzite](https://github.com/ublue-os/bazzite) or [Bluefin](https://github.com/ublue-os/bluefin) from the Universal Blue project.